killerinori/Stego/README.md

         please only execute the code "m.test()"
-      3.if you want to test the revealing_net of the module: please only execute the code "m.test_reveal()" we have a simple example for learn how to set the dataset and include a checkpoint file,you can get it on:""
+      3.if you want to test the revealing_net of the module: please only execute the code "m.test_reveal()" we have a simple example for learn how to set the dataset and include a checkpoint file, you can get it on:"link：https://pan.baidu.com/s/1G9yUbsuzeicFknzBqAXvNg?pwd=8888 pwd=8888